Malaysia's king declares state of emergency to curb spread of COVID-19

 The premier has been in a precarious position since coming to power in March 2020 due to a razor thin majority in parliament.
 Some ruling coalition partners have been calling for him to step down and call for early elections.

-The palace said Muhyiddin requested the emergency as a proactive measure to curb the number of infections.
+The palace said Muhyiddin requested the emergency as a proactive measure to curb COVID-19.

+The emergency will last until Aug.
+1 or earlier depending on whether coronavirus infections have been brought under control.

-“Al-Sultan Abdullah is of the opinion that the spread of COVID-19 is at a critical stage and that there is a need to declare a proclamation of emergency,” the palace said.
+“Al-Sultan Abdullah is of the opinion that the spread of COVID-19 is at a critical stage and that there is a need to declare a proclamation of emergency,” the palace said in a statement.

 The king had rejected a similar request from Muhyiddin in October.
 Opposition leaders had then criticised the request as a move to cling to power.